“Often We are Communicating Without Words”: DP Daniele Massaccesi on <em>The Matrix Resurrections</em> | Filmmaker Magazine

 “Often We are Communicating Without Words”: DP Daniele Massaccesi on The Matrix Resurrections

-After more than 25 years of making movies alongside her sister, Lana Wachowski’s first solo feature revisits the siblings’ most famed creation with a new installment of The Matrix.
+After more than 25 years of making movies alongside her sister, Lana Wachowski’s first solo feature revisits the siblings’ most famed creation with a new installment of The Matrix, The Matrix Resurrections.

 Daniele Massaccesi knows something about making movies with family.
 The Matrix Resurrections co-cinematographer grew up on the sets of his father, Aristide Massaccesi, a cult figure in the 1970s and 1980s Italian exploitation era who often worked under the pseudonym Joe D’Amato.
 Daniele Massaccesi eventually graduated from lugging batteries and lens cases on his dad’s Italian Mad Max and Conan the Barbarian variations to become a sought-after Steadicam operator, working frequently on the films of Ridley Scott and the late Anthony Minghella.
 He first crossed paths with the Wachowskis on Speed Racer, where he contributed some additional unit work.
 He’s been a fixture on their crews ever since, operating the camera on Cloud Atlas, Jupiter Ascending and the Netflix series Sense8.